spuentesp/MONITOR/docs/narrative_engine.md

 ## System overview (how it works today)

-This section reflects the current, working implementation in the repo (as of 2025‑09‑01).
+This section reflects the current, working implementation in the repo (as of 2025-09-01).

 - Core layers
   - QueryService (read): high‑level graph queries, used by tools and agents.
   - RecorderService (write): persists deltas for Multiverse/Universe/Arc/Story/Scene/Entity, Facts, RelationStates, and simple Relations.
   - Tools facade: query_tool, recorder_tool, notes_tool (stub), rules_tool (stub) exposed via a lightweight ToolContext.
-  - Orchestrator: builds a ToolContext with optional caching and staging backends; can flush staged writes.
+  - Tooling helpers: `core/engine/orchestrator.py` exposes `build_live_tools`, `flush_staging`, and `run_once` to drive the LangGraph flow.

 - Caching and staging
   - ReadThroughCache: in‑memory LRU with TTL per key.
 Optional Redis implementation for durability.
   - StagingStore: append‑only JSONL queue for deltas in dry‑run mode.
 Optional Redis list implementation.
 Flush applies all deltas through RecorderService atomically and clears cache.

 - Agents and generation
-  - Narrator/Archivist/Character exist with a MockLLM for tests; a minimal session orchestrator stitches simple flows.
+  - Narrator/Archivist/Character exist with a MockLLM for tests; multi-agent LangGraph flow composes Director → Librarian → Steward → Narrator → Critic → Archivist → Recorder.
-  - Optional LangGraph flow mirrors the orchestrator and is auto‑skipped in tests when not installed.

 - Persistence targets
   - Neo4j 5 used for live query/integration tests via env configuration.
 Constraints/indexes are bootstrapped in Docker.